 Basil is a herb with has many varieties.
 It is very easy to grow and is unsurpassed for turning ordinary meals into masterpieces!
 There is no substitute for fresh basil.
 It tastes much better than the dried spice.
 There is no comparison in flavor.
 Since it is such an easy plant to grown, there is no reason for not growing basil.
+If you are into vegetable gardening, it’s a great herb plant to add into your crops, too.

 Basil has a lovely aroma and produces flowers that are quite pretty as well.
 The flowers on basil are edible but if the plants is allowed to produce flowers regularly, the flavor of the leaves declines, so it is best to trim the flowers when they do appear.